 07 // TECHNOLOGY

 Keep up to date with technology (or outsource to someone who can).
 In today’s digital age, things are constantly changing and moving forward.
-In order to keep up, and remain competitive, it is important to stay up to date with the latest trends and tech releases.
+In order to keep up, and remain competitive, it is important to stay up to date with the latest trends and social media platforms.
+Assess whether or not these new trends are right for your business and if they are, implement them.
 Access to recent technology can keep you and your business running smoothly.
 Keep your brand consistent and update your website and social media regularly.
-Brand loyalty is established when your clients know they can trust you and don’t have to worry about undesirable surprises.

 08 // HAVE A LAWYER